Skip to main content

 ctx.sendCommand(command)

-Sends a raw SMTP command and returns a Promise with the parsed reply:
+Sends a raw SMTP command to the server and returns a Promise that resolves with the server's response.
+This is your primary tool for implementing the authentication protocol.

 PropertyExampleDescription

-response235 2.7.0 Authentication successfulFull line returned by the server
+response235 2.7.0 Authentication successfulThe complete response line from the server

 Passing additional parameters